+Furthermore, we were open to the possibility that laypersons perceive true-self as more complex than a simple dichotomy of good versus bad, as it is possible that people perceive the true self as some mix of both good and bad.
+We therefore included two separate questions about both good and bad.

+In addition, building on a comment by reviewer Dr. Caleb J Reynolds we examined whether perceptions of true-self vary when they are applied to one’s self and when applied to others, with the possibility of finding self-other asymmetries.
+We therefore examined true-self lay-beliefs both about one’s own true-self and about the average person’s true-self.

 Deviations

-We followed the original’s structure of the vignettes and made slight adjustments to better fit with our target sample and current times.
+We followed the original’s structure of the vignettes, and made slight adjustments to better fit with our target sample and current times.
 We summarized the deviations in Table 3.
 First, we neutralized gender and ethnicity in all vignettes, including the opening description and forced-choice measure.
 The original study began every vignette with the following sentence: “Imagine an individual named __. __ is different from you in almost every way- he has a different occupation and prefers different things than you”.
 After the amendment, the adjusted unidentified opening description we used was “Imagine someone who is different from you in almost every way- this person has a different occupation and prefers different things than you.”
 For two specific vignettes like “father” and “boyfriend,” we changed it to “parent” and “romantic partner” respectively.
 Second, the true self rating in Study 2 was replaced with a 9-point scale used in Study 1 to maintain consistency across the studies.

 Table 3